jz543fm/kali-dockerized/README.md

 # Dockerized Kali Linux and Ubuntu 20.04

-Dockerized Kali Linux and Ubuntu 20.04 for bug bounty/pentesting and so oncd
+Dockerized Kali Linux and Ubuntu 20.04 for bug bounty/pentesting and so on...

 docker-compose.yaml version `3.8`